EasonGZY/easongzy.github.io/_pages/about.md

   - Developing lightweight neural network architectures for constrained hardware such as **RRAM**.

-I have published research on LLM pruning, quantization, and hardware-efficient model deployment, with contributions to prominent conferences such as DAC and DATE.
+I have published research on LLM pruning, quantization, and hardware-efficient model deployment, with contributions to prominent conferences such as DAC, DATE, ICCAD.
 Additionally, I am co-authoring papers on cutting-edge LLM optimization and application automation submitted to EMNLP 2025.

 <span style="color: red;">I am actively seeking job opportunities starting in Fall 2025 in the field of LLM Agent, LLM compression techniques, especially focusing on model optimization, pruning, quantization, and hardware-efficient neural network design.
 Please feel free to contact me for potential positions or collaborations.</span>

-You can find my Chinese CV here [Chinese CV](../assets/管子义博士_大模型算法研究员_博士应届毕业生_2025年12月毕业.pdf)
+You can find my Chinese CV here [Chinese CV](../assets/管子义博士简历-大模型算法研究员.pdf)

 You can contact me by my [Email](mailto:u3008363@connect.hku.hk) or by my WeChat: Wx555328778 or Mobile Phone: +86 18823347376 (in Chinese Mainland)/ +852 46827377(in Hong Kong)